 History teaching focuses on enabling children to think as historians.
-At Purston we place an emphasis on examining historical artefacts and primary sources.
+We place an emphasis on examining historical artefacts and primary sources.
 We give children the opportunity to visit sites of historical significance as part of topic work.
 We also encourage visitors to come into the school and talk about their experiences of events in the past.